Self-experimentation in medicine: Cardiac catheterization

 Clinical application of cardiac catheterization began with Werner Forssmann in the 1930s, who inserted a catheter into the brachial vein of his own forearm, guided it fluoroscopically into his right atrium, and took an X-ray picture of it.
 Forssmann did this procedure without permission.
 He obtained the assistance of a nurse by deceiving her that she was to be the subject of the experiment.
 He tied down her arms while inserting the catheter into his own arm, only releasing her at the point it was too late to change, and he needed her assistance.
 Forssmann was twice fired for carrying out these self-experiments, but shared the Nobel Prize in Physiology or Medicine in 1956 for this achievement.
 Cardiac catheterization is now a routine procedure in heart surgery.

 Self-surgery

 There have been several cases of surgeons operating on themselves, but most often it has been in the nature of an emergency rather than experiment.
 Such a case was Leonid Rogozov who was obliged to remove his own appendix in 1961 while stranded in Antarctica in winter.
 However, the first surgeon to carry out this self-operation, Evan O'Neill Kane in 1921, did so with an element of experiment.
 Although Kane's operation was necessary, it was not necessary to do it himself, so that in itself was experimental.
 More than that, Kane wished to experience the operation under local anaesthetic before trying the procedure on his patients.
 Kane advocated a reduction in the use of general anaesthetic by surgeons.
+In 2023, Michael Raduga, a Russian lucid dreaming researcher, performed self-neurosurgery that included trepanation, electrode implantation, and electrical stimulation of the motor cortex.